vishal21004/Library-Management-System/README.md

 # RESULT

-Thus the project to develop Exam Registration system was developed using Star UML Software is done successfully.
+Thus the project to develop Library Management System was developed using Star UML Software is done successfully.